Avid supporters of the East Coast Greenway enjoy a week's tour of the route in Florida while raising funds

 Nearly half of the group – many now age 65 or older – have now completed the entire East Coast Greenway, one week at a time.
 They were honored with personalized Greenway wayfinding signs at a closing celebration, which included a warm welcome to Key West by representatives from the famed Conch Republic.

 This year’s ride featured overnight stops in Titusville, Melbourne Beach, Hutchinson Island, Delray Beach, Miami Beach, Key Largo, Marathon and Key West.
 Along the way the group contributed thousands of dollars to local economies with hotel stays, meals and other purchases.
-Fresh seafood, Cuban sandwiches and pastries, strong local coffee and refreshing post-ride beverages were favorites among the riders.
+Fresh seafood, Cuban sandwiches and pastries, strong local coffee and refreshing post-ride beverages were big hits with the riders.

 Fundraising in support of their annual ride, the group has contributed nearly $500,000 to the nonprofit East Coast Greenway Alliance.
 Along the way, they made friendships that will last a lifetime.